ajalt/clikt/docs/options.md

     Hello, Foo!
     ```

+!!! note

-Note that inferred names will always have a POSIX-style prefix like
+    Inferred names will always have a POSIX-style prefix like
     `--name`.
 If you want to use a different prefix, you should specify all
     option names manually.

 ## Option Transformation Order